 Welcome to the Okanagan School of Education

-At the heart of of the Okanagan School of Education is a shared commitment to growing and supporting educators as scholar-practitioners – an educator identity understood as students of learning.
+At the heart of the Okanagan School of Education is a shared commitment to growing and supporting educators as scholar-practitioners — an educator identity understood as students of learning.
 Educators are continually discerning how best to incite and further students’ learning, given the particulars of context, content, and individuals involved.
 We bring educators together from across diverse settings, multiple disciplines, and varied interests, to embrace this formative nature of professional knowledge.

-Our undergraduate, professional development, and graduate education programs aim to build and sustain communities of scholar-practitioners, invigorated through prospective and practicing educators’ participatory investment in professional development and continuing studies.
+Our undergraduate, professional development and graduate education programs aim to build and sustain communities of scholar-practitioners, invigorated through prospective and practicing educators’ participatory investment in professional development and continuing studies.
 We are committed to strengthening these journeys of professional growth, intertwining philosophical, theoretical, content, and pedagogical knowledge, placing primacy on ethical, experiential, relational and wholistic educative traditions, approaches, and research.

-Situated on the territory of the Syilx Okanagan Nation, we acknowledge that the particulars of place form the necessary learning ground for explicating the needed attention to contexts and participants that facilitate learners and learning.
+Situated on the unceded territory of the Syilx (Okanagan) Peoples, we acknowledge that the particulars of place form the necessary learning ground for explicating the needed attention to contexts and participants that facilitate learners and learning.
 Thus, we seek ways that honour local Indigenous histories with pedagogies responsive to the relational connections to land, culture, and understandings of self in the world.
 Indigenization is understood as a shared constitutional, historical, and ethical responsibility of all of our programs and will be evident through inclusion of Indigenous knowledges, voices, critiques, scholars, students and materials for all students, staff and faculty.

 - Review the Truth and Reconciliation Commission of Canada (2015) Calls to Action

 - Get to know the Okanagan Nation Alliance